 So you’re under 35 years old and you’ve been trying to conceive for a year, or you’re over 35 and you’ve been trying for six months.
 You’ve been to a fertility center and consulted a fertility specialist.
-You and your partner have had the recommended testing.
+You and your male partner have had the recommended testing.
 The fertility doctor said to you, “Your test results are in the normal range.
-You have what is called ‘unexplained infertility.’”
-What??
-You may feel, we’ve been through all this, and you don’t know what’s wrong?
-And we still aren’t pregnant.
+You have what is called unexplained infertility.”

 Tests for Unexplained Infertility?

 Unexplained infertility is a diagnosis of elimination—if no medical cause for infertility is revealed by the testing of both partners, then the inability to get pregnant is unexplained.
 In as many as 5 to 10 percent of couples trying to conceive the test results are normal and there is no apparent cause of infertility, according to the American Society for Reproductive Medicine (ASRM.)
 These tests are standard procedure for reproductive endocrinologists and include semen analysis for the male partner and blood tests for follicle stimulating hormone (FSH) and other hormones, a hysterosalpingogram (HSG) and a transvaginal ultrasound for the female partner.

 There are other tests that can be performed to pinpoint the problem, but they will not affect successful fertility treatment.
 Some doctors perform laparoscopy, which procedure is carried out under general anesthesia and allows the doctor to look for signs of endometriosis and remove scar tissue that may block the fallopian tubes.
 However, many experts feel that if the tubes are blocked, IVF is the most successful fertility treatment.
 And if the tubes are not blocked and you can’t get pregnant, IVF is still the most successful treatment.